Wicked Wisdom

 Wicked Wisdom is an American nu metal band from Los Angeles, California, formed by Jada Pinkett Smith in 2002.

 History

-Jada Pinkett Smith formed the band in 2002.
-The band consists of Pinkett Smith performing lead vocals, Pocket Honore (guitar, vocals), Cameron "Wirm" Graves (guitar, keyboard, vocals), Rio Lawrence (bass, vocals) and Philip "Fish" Fisher (drums, formerly of Fishbone).
+Actress Jada Pinkett Smith (under the name Jada Koren) formed the band in 2002.
+It consists of Pinkett Smith (lead vocals), Pocket Honore (guitar, vocals), Cameron "Wirm" Graves (guitar, keyboard, vocals), Rio Lawrence (bass, vocals), and Philip "Fish" Fisher (drums, formerly of Fishbone).
 The band is managed by James Lassiter and Miguel Melendez of Overbrook Entertainment, a company co-founded by Pinkett Smith's husband Will Smith.

 The Onyx Hotel Tour

 Wicked Wisdom landed a slot on Britney Spears' Onyx Hotel Tour in 2004, one of the year's highest-profile tours.
-To promote their 2004 debut album, titled My Story, the band opened for Spears for eight dates in April and May 2004, during the European leg of the tour.
+To promote their 2004 debut album, titled My Story, the band opened for Spears for eight dates in April and May 2004 during the European leg of the tour.

 Ozzfest 2005

 In 2005, Sharon Osbourne went to see Wicked Wisdom perform at a small night club in Los Angeles, California.
 She said, "I was blown away.
 When you see and hear Jada with her band it's apparent that she has nothing but love and respect for this genre of music."
 In May 2005 organizers announced Wicked Wisdom would perform on the second stage of 2005's Ozzfest.
 Fans of the festival were outraged, claiming the band did not have the credibility to perform at the music festival.
 Aware of the questions about the band's addition to Ozzfest, Pinkett Smith said, "I'm not here asking for any favors.
 You've got to show and prove.
 And not every audience is going to go for it."
 Wicked Wisdom's guitarist Pocket Honore said while early dates of the tour were rocky, "once word got out that we weren't a joke, people started coming out and by the sixth or seventh gig we were on fire."
 Pinkett Smith agreed, saying, "After seven dates within the Ozzfest tour, the whole attitude of it started to turn around once the word of mouth started getting out."